bbauska/W3Cx-5of5/README.md

 <b>}</b> // end of the switch statement
 </pre>

-In this example, if the clouds are grey, then my gear will be just an umbrella.
+<p>In this example, if the clouds are grey, then my gear will be just an
+umbrella.
 If they are white, I&apos;ll wear only a jacket, if they are black I&apos;ll be nude with just boots (!), and if they are green I&apos;ll get a spacesuit.
 And if the cloud color is none of these, then I&apos;ll only wear a watch.
-The presence of the **break** keyword at the end of the different cases make the choices 100% exclusive.
-Only one case can be executed!
+The presence of the </b>break</b> keyword at the end of the different cases make the choices 100% exclusive.
+Only one case can be executed!</p>

 <h4>Example 2#: a switch without &quot;breaks&quot; at the end of each case</h4>